SonarSource/sonarjs-cli/README.md

 }
 ```

-* Provide optional callbacks for `analyze` function to collect logs and to add some behavior before and after analysis
+* Provide options to inject callbacks for `analyze` function to collect logs and to add some behavior before and after analysis
 ```typescript
 function log(message: string) {
   console.log(message);